 • Sclerotherapy — This procedure uses a special chemical solution to collapse the veins.

 • Laser Therapy — Laser energy is applied to destroy and eliminate the vein.
 This treatment is effective for certain types of veins.

 In order to prevent vein disease from advancing to critical stages, early diagnosis is very important.
 Says Dr. Thomas Wright of St. Louis Laser Vein Center, “At our Center, we know that getting the proper diagnosis early can help alleviate the often painful symptoms of vein disease.”

-If you need more information about vein disease, we urge you to give us a call today to schedule a consultation with Dr. Wright.
+If you need more information about vein disease, or about venous insufficiency treatment, we urge you to give us a call today to schedule a consultation with Dr. Wright.
 Our staff is knowledgeable and experienced and want to ensure that your veins and you remain healthy!